overshard/blog/README.md

 getting this project running on almost anything.

+## Running locally

+If you have all of the above dependencies installed you can use my Makefile to run and install python and node dependencies locally.
+Running `make` will check that you have the proper dependencies installed and if not it will try and install them for you.
+It will then create you a fresh database and run everything.

 ## Checking outdated dependencies

 This can be done in both yarn and pipenv with the following two commands: